Skip to main content

 The loss of these hormones leads to a state of immune dysregulation where the innate immune system becomes chronically activated.
 Macrophages and other immune cells resident in tissues like adipose fat and arterial walls adopt a pro-inflammatory phenotype, secreting a constant stream of inflammatory mediators that cause local and systemic damage.

 Furthermore, the hormonal changes themselves promote conditions that fuel inflammation.
-The shift in towards increased visceral adipose tissue (VAT) in both hypogonadal men and postmenopausal women is a key driver.
+The shift in body composition towards increased visceral adipose tissue (VAT) in both hypogonadal men and postmenopausal women is a key driver.
 VAT is not merely a passive storage depot for energy; it is a highly active endocrine organ that secretes a variety of adipokines and cytokines, including leptin, resistin, and the aforementioned TNF-α and IL-6, which perpetuate a vicious cycle of inflammation and insulin resistance.

 The decline in sex hormones removes a key regulatory check on the immune system, fostering a chronic inflammatory state that drives cellular aging and disease.